SARDONYX-sard/awesome-stars/README.md

 ## Others

+- [willelz/nvim-lua-guide-ja](https://github.com/willelz/nvim-lua-guide-ja) - A guide to using Lua in Neovim
 - [warpdotdev/Warp](https://github.com/warpdotdev/Warp) - Warp is a blazingly-fast modern Rust based GPU-accelerated terminal built to make you and your team more productive.
 - [Kixiron/rust-langdev](https://github.com/Kixiron/rust-langdev) - Language development libraries for Rust
 - [eendroroy/alacritty-theme](https://github.com/eendroroy/alacritty-theme) - Collection of Alacritty color schemes